pedroayres/snake-game-js/README.md

 #### SNAKE GAME ####
 ####################

+## How to use:
+ - Fork the project.
+ - Load the page in any HTTP Server.
+ - Enjoy it ~

+## Description:
+- Computer Engineer
-- This game was created to computer graphics materia
+- This game was created to computer graphics materia to Universidade São Francisco 2016

-PEDRO AYRES NETTO VIEIRA

-#pedroayres
-#snakegame
-#js
-#javascript #html
+## Contributor:
+ - Leonardo Pitton

+## Lib used:
+- THREE.JS